Julie Campbell (vascular biologist)

-Family history
+Biography

+Campbell was born on 2 November 1946, in Sydney, Australia.
+In the fourth grade, she was selected to attend an advanced class that was specifically reserved for high achievers.
+She attended St. George Girls High School and completed her Bachelor of Science (BSc) completed at the University of New South Wales in 1968.
 At the age of 22, Campbell married Gordon Ronald Campbell.
-In 1975, both Campbell and her husband held the career position of postdoctoral research in the Department of Zoology at the University of Melbourne.
-In 1976, both Campbell and her husband followed their first Ph.D. supervisor, Burnstock, to the University College of London for a year to continue their postdoctoral research in the Department of Anatomy and Embryology.
+She then earned a Doctor of Philosophy (PhD) at the University of Melbourne, in 1973.
+In 1975, Campbell and her husband each held a career position of postdoctoral research in the Department of Zoology at the University of Melbourne.
+In 1976, Campbell and her husband followed their first Ph.D. supervisor, Burnstock, to the University College of London for a year to continue their postdoctoral research in the Department of Anatomy and Embryology.
 In 1978, the couple went to the University of Iowa for nine months, before going to the University of Washington in Seattle to finish their postdoctoral research.
-During this period of time, Campbell had three children, but continued to dedicate much of her time to her research and work.
-In 1991, Campbell's husband was offered the chair of anatomy at the University of Queensland, so the couple had moved once more.
+During this period of time, Campbell had three children, and continued to dedicate her time to her research.
+In 1991, Campbell's husband was offered the chair of anatomy at the University of Queensland, so the couple moved once more.

 Career

 In 1968, Campbell attended the University of New South Wales, where she graduated as an honor student with a bachelor's degree in science in physiology.
-In 1973, she received her doctorate degree in neurology from the University of Melbourne.
+In 1973, she earned her doctorate degree in neurology from the University of Melbourne.

 Campbell's postdoctoral experience extends from working at the University of Melbourne (1973–75), University College London (1976), the University of Iowa (1977) and the University of Washington (1977–78).
 During this period, she researched the biology of smooth muscle cells in normal artery walls of the human body.
 She recognised the importance of her findings for treating arteries affected by Atherosclerosis.

 In 1978, when Campbell returned to Australia, she was employed by the Baker Medical Research Institute in Melbourne.
 From this period, she obtained the career position as a senior research officer at the institution (1978–80) and Principal Research Fellow (1987-1991).
 Her studies consolidated her early findings on vascular smooth muscle biology.

 In 1991, she left her position as the principal research fellow (1987–91) at the Baker Medical Research Institute.
 Campbell moved to Brisbane and became the founding director of the Centre for Research in Vascular Biology at the University of Queensland.
 With her experience, she obtained the career position as the principal research fellow in the Department of Anatomical Sciences (1991–94).
 She became the inaugural president of the Australian Vascular Biology Society in Institute at the Wesley Hospital in 1996.